Getting Foreign Nationals Permanent Work In The US

 Arias Villa Law can help you handle the complexities of the United States immigration system so you can focus on hiring, training and advancing your workforce.

-The Immigration and Naturalization Act (INA) allows a United States (U.S.) employer to hire foreign nationals to permanently work in the U.S. when there are no minimally qualified workers available.
-This process starts with a labor certification that is filed with the U.S. Department of Labor (DOL).
-Once the DOL approves the labor certification, the immigration process seeking lawful permanent (LPR) status –or green card- may be filed with Citizenship and Immigration Services (CIS).
-Employers and foreign employees wishing to obtain their LPR status through a labor certification must know that this process is lengthy, sometimes up to ten years depending on the category assigned.
-The process to obtain a labor certification was modified on March 28, 2005.
-Any labor certification filed on or after March 28, 2005, is subject to a process called Labor Certification for the Permanent Employment of Aliens, commonly known as “PERM.”
+This process starts with a labor certification filed with the U.S. Department of Labor (DOL).
+Once the DOL approves the labor certification, the immigration process seeking lawful permanent (LPR) status – or green card – may be filed with Citizenship and Immigration Services (CIS).
+Employers and foreign employees wishing to obtain their LPR status through a labor certification must know that this process is lengthy, sometimes up to ten years, depending on the category assigned.
+The labor certification process was modified on March 28, 2005.
+Any labor certification filed on or after March 28, 2005, is subject to a process called Labor Certification for the Permanent Employment of Immigrants, commonly known as “PERM.”

 The labor certification issue is very complex and can require a case-by-case analysis.
 Those with a labor certification filed or approved before April 30, 2001, are protected under Section 245(i) of the Immigration and Naturalization Act (INA).

 A labor certification or PERM must be filed with DOL electronically or by mail.
 Only the employer can file this petition on behalf of the immigrant.
 The new PERM regulations establish harsh sanctions for attorneys or persons who do not follow these rules.
 The PERM process is full of datelines and procedural requirements, such as the company’s in-house notifications, job advertisements, and job announcements.
 Most procedural requirements must be complied with before filing the actual labor certification petition – ETA form 9089.